jingxianng/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-My main research areas are household finance, real estate economics, and behavioral economics.
+My research areas are household finance, real estate economics, and behavioral economics.
 I study how individuals and households make consumption and savings decisions, and how they utilize financial instruments such as retirement savings accounts, mortgages, and other credit products.
 I study how behavioral frictions impact how households utilize these products and the implications for welfare and for policy design.